-The rotation transformation is denoted as $\phi_R\colon\R^{K\times W\times H}\times\R\to \R^{K\times W\times H}$ and acts on an image in three steps which we will highlight in greater detail.
+The rotation transformation is denoted as $\phi_R\colon\R^{K\times W\times H}\times\R\to \R^{K\times W\times H}$ and acts on an image in three steps that we will highlight in greater detail.
 First, it rotates the image by $\alpha$ degrees counter-clockwise.
 After rotation, pixel values are determined using bilinear interpolation~(\ref{eq:bilinear_interpolation}).
-Finally, we apply black-padding to all pixels $(i,\,j)$ whose $\ell_2$-distance to the center pixel is larger than half of the length of the shorter side, and denote this operation by $P$.
+Finally, we apply black padding to all pixels $(i,\,j)$ whose $\ell_2$-distance to the center pixel is larger than half of the length of the shorter side, and denote this operation by $P$.
 Let $c_W$ and $c_H$ be the center pixels

 and